Running Vaadin-on-Kotlin app in MiniKube Kubernetes

 Run this command in order to create and activate the services and pods above:

-$ kubectl apply -f my-vaadin-boot-example-maven.yml
+$ minikube kubectl -- apply -f my-vaadin-boot-example-maven.yml

 You can go to MiniKube dashboard, to see a Pod is started, a Service is created, and an Ingress rule is created.
 You need to select the my-vaadin-boot-example-maven namespace first though.